Business Security Leadership

 Over the past 15 years the security profession has advanced from “guards, gates and guns” to a broader business-based approach to security risk management.

 Business alignment – aligning security with the business – has been proven to be a valuable principle, there have been many books and security conference presentations about it.
-It’s a lesson that IT learned long ago – that information technology has to align with business operations in order to be of high value.
+It’s a lesson that IT learned long ago – that information technology has to align with the business functions in order to be of high value.

-However, today IT has moved beyond that early position to one of enabling and advancing the business, and that’s the current value focus for IT.
+However, today IT has moved beyond that early position to one of enabling and advancing the business, and that’s the current focus for IT.

-Security has several major roles to play in helping organizations to become resilient, and this is addressed in several of the Day One sessions.
+Security has several new major roles to play in helping organizations to become resilient, and this is addressed in several of the Day One sessions.
 360 Degree Leadership is a key aspect of this powerful new focus for security.
 Regardless of what your leading and managing roles are, you can positively influence the organization and be a significant enabler of organizational resilience – just by how you carry out your work in your assigned areas of responsibility.

 The 360-Degree Leader